knutinator/spoon-planner/README.md

 [Back to Index](#index)

 ----

 # Deployment

 This project was deployed using GitHub.
 To deploy your own instance of the project, you can follow these steps:

 1. Fork the repository to your own GitHub account.
-2. Clone the repository to your local machine using git clone.
+2. Clone the repository to your local machine using `git clone`.
-3. Install the necessary dependencies by running pip install -r requirements.txt in the root directory of the project.
+3. Install the necessary dependencies by running `pip install -r requirements.txt` in the root directory of the project.
-4. Set up your environment variables by creating a .env file in the root directory of the project.
-You can use the .env.example file as a template.
+4. Set up your environment variables by creating a `.env` file in the root directory of the project.
+You can use the `.env.example` file as a template.
-5. Run the migrations using python manage.py migrate.
+5. Run the migrations using `python manage.py migrate`.
-6. Start the server using python manage.py runserver.
+6. Start the server using `python manage.py runserver`.

+## Deploying to Heroku

-If you'd like to deploy your project to a live server, you can follow these additional steps:
+If you'd like to deploy your project to Heroku, you can follow these additional steps:

-1. Choose a hosting provider that supports Django applications, such as Heroku or PythonAnywhere.
-2. Create an account and set up your server environment.
-3. Connect your hosting provider to your GitHub account and set up automatic deployments from your repository.
+1. Create a Heroku account at [https://www.heroku.com/](https://www.heroku.com/) if you haven't already.
+2. Install the Heroku CLI by following the instructions at [https://devcenter.heroku.com/articles/heroku-cli](https://devcenter.heroku.com/articles/heroku-cli).
+3. Log in to your Heroku account using the CLI by running `heroku login` in your terminal and following the prompts.
+4. Create a new Heroku app by running `heroku create` in your terminal.
+5. Push your code to Heroku by running `git push heroku main`.
-4. Set up your environment variables in your hosting provider's control panel or using a .env file on the server.
+6. Set up your environment variables on Heroku using the command `heroku config:set KEY=VALUE` for each variable defined in your `.env` file.
-5. Run the necessary commands to install dependencies and start the server on your hosting provider.
-These commands will depend on the hosting provider you choose.
+7. Run the migrations on Heroku using `heroku run python manage.py migrate`.
+8. Start the server on Heroku using `heroku ps:scale web=1`.
+9. Visit your deployed application by running `heroku open` in your terminal.

 That's it!
-With these steps, you should have a live instance of your project running on the internet.
+With these steps, you should have a live instance of your project running on Heroku.

+> Note: These instructions are for deploying a Django application to Heroku specifically.
+If you choose a different hosting provider, the steps may vary slightly.
+Please refer to the hosting provider's documentation for more information.

 <br>